acf-quizbowl/acf-quizbowl.github.io/blog/interview-vishwa-shanmugam.md

 **OL: How does textbook study work for you?
 Any specific recommendations?**

-VS: You can’t go wrong with Campbell’s for biology, or anything else at [www.aseemslegit.com](www.aseemslegit.com).
+VS: You can’t go wrong with Campbell’s for biology, or anything else [in Jacob Reed’s [doc](https://docs.google.com/document/d/1T4b8g_qTGsO_8ExU8Z_C4nzjDsw7jXr21lDOn2SBS3g/edit)].
 A lot of textbook study for me is opening up the table of contents and deciding I want to learn about a topic and flipping to that page.
 I don’t go cover to cover.
 It’s often just a roadmap of topics I should look at.

 **OL: Outside of studying, were there differences in the college quizbowl social sphere?**